scala-ide/docs/src/sphinx/4.0.x/advancedsetup/index.rst

 In the case of complex projects with many dependencies, each presentation compiler can consume a lot of memory.
 Therefore there's a special mechanism which can close presentation compilers automatically, when a given project still exists in a workspace, but when the user hasn't edited its code for a long time.

 You can specify a length of inactivity in seconds, after which the presentation compiler can be closed.
 You can also decide whether inactive presentation compilers should be closed even if there are opened Scala Editors for the files they manage.
-Notice that the presentation compiler will have to be recreated, when you will open a file or start typing in an existing file for such a project.
+Note that the presentation compiler will have to be recreated, when you will open a file or start typing in an existing file for such a project.
 This can cause a small delay but in most of cases it shouldn't be significant - up to several seconds in the case of big projects.
 After that there are no other noticeable effects.

 .. image:: images/closing-presentation-compilers.png
   :width: 80%
   :target: ../_images/closing-presentation-compilers.png

 .. note::
-   When a presentation compiler is closed despite open Scala Editors being attached to it, it's possible that the Garbage Collector won't be able to free used memory until you close them, because they hold on to some dependencies.
+   There's known problem which may occur when a presentation compiler is closed despite open Scala Editors being attached to it.
+They may prevent freeing the memory associated with the presentation compiler until you close them.
 The presentation compiler's thread will be always stopped.

 Suggested interesting keyboard shortcuts
 ----------------------------------------